 Photo: Nicole's Millar's merch.

-Catch your fans’ attention this festive season with our Top 10 Merch Ideas.
-We’ve looked across all our stores and made a list of the coolest and best-selling ideas used by artists on Music Glue.
+Catch your fans’ attention with our Top 10 merch ideas.
+We’ve looked across all artists stores on Music Glue and made a list of the coolest and best-selling ideas used by artists.

 1. Handmade and personalized products

 Your fans will LOVE unique products you’ve handmade or personalised.
-Christmas cards, screen printed signed posters, hand painted ashtrays or mugs...
+Seasonal cards, screen printed signed posters, hand painted ashtrays or mugs...
 Get crafty!

 3. Customised t-shirts

 T-shirts are a powerful marketing tool that can amplify your campaign; a mobile billboard if you will.
-Get to know your fanbase and offer creative and topical designs that will resonate with them: album artwork, tour dates, Christmas tee, a cause that is close to your heart… there’s always a good excuse for a great t-shirt.
+Get to know your fanbase and offer creative and topical designs that will resonate with them: album artwork, tour dates, a joke, a cause that is close to your heart… there’s always a good excuse for a great t-shirt.

 With Music Glue’s Print on Demand service, you can get very creative without any stock or financial risk.
 Take a look.